 Then I go home, have a glass of wine and hang out with the kiddos while my lovely husband cooks dinner.
 I try not to work anymore, we have our meal together and then unwind for a couple of hours before bed.
 We also try to plan some fun family stuff on the weekends, as well as tackle home projects.

 Great question!
 Last week I launched my second course, 30 Days or Less to Virtual Assistant Success.
 I’m pretty excited about that!
 I’m also trying to put together a service to match small business owners or entrepreneurs with those who have taken the course and want to work as VAs.

 As far as my writing business and marketing support initiatives, I’m pivoting to do more copywriting and conversion optimisation to help online businesses make more sales.
 It’s really fun when you can track the impact and results from your writing!

 Gina Horkey is a professional writer and online business marketing consultant.
 She enjoys teaching others through her 30 Days or Less courses and helping other freelancers gear up to quit their day jobs and take their side hustles full-time.
-Please stop by Horkey HandBook and download a free copy of 8 Tips to Start Your Freelance Career off on the Right Foot!
+Swing by Horkey HandBook to find out more!